Salmon Fishing Flies

 The best Salmon fly is the one that instills confidence in the angler.
 Such is often generated by previous success, but a strong recommendation for an effective pattern is the next best thing.

 We can provide a selection of recommended Salmon flies in various sizes for fishing the Spey, Dee, and Findhorn Rivers throughout the season.
-Please let us know what you require and we will tie them to order.
-We can supply them mail order or have them ready to collect at the start of your fishing week.
+Please let us know what you require, and we will tie them to order.
+We can supply them by mail order or have them ready to collect at the start of your fishing week.